sculpin/sculpin.io/source/download.md

 # Download

-There are a few of ways to download Sculpin.

-The easiest way is to head over to the [Get Started](/getstarted/) guide.
+The easiest way to download Sculpin is to head over to the [Get Started](/getstarted/) guide.
 The guide walks you through creating a Sculpin-based blog.

 Another option is to add Sculpin to the `composer.json` for your site.
 This is particularly useful if the site you're planning to create is not